 Here are 15 budget cooking advice.

-- You get to exercise your creative cooking muscles to come up with unique ways to cook more for less.
+- You get to exercise your creative cooking muscles to develop unique ways to cook more for less.

-- You’ll be more mindful of all of your spending and usage habits—not just how you shop and cook.
+- You’ll be more mindful of your spending and usage habits—not just how you shop and cook.

-- Budget cooking gives you more money to spend elsewhere, and when you do it right, you won’t compromise on taste or quality.
+- Budget cooking gives you more money to spend elsewhere; when you do it right, you won’t compromise on taste or quality.

 - It feels good to cook a great meal for family or friends and have everyone rave over how little you spent.